With the new year fast approaching, it’s the perfect time to check in and review some essential healthy habits for women over 40.

-- Omega-3s- omega-3 fatty acids help counteract some negative changes that come with aging, like increased heart disease risk and cognitive decline.
+- Omega-3s- omega-3 fatty acids help counteract some negative changes that come with aging, like increased risk of heart disease and cognitive decline.

-Research has shown that omega-3s help lowers blood pressure and LDL (“bad”) cholesterol levels, reduce the risk of heart disease, and keep memory and thinking sharp.
+Research has shown that omega-3s help lower blood pressure and LDL (“bad”) cholesterol levels, reduce the risk of heart disease, and keep memory and thinking sharp.

 15. Keep your mind sharp.

 As we age, it’s important to keep our minds sharp.
 After all, mental decline is one of the most feared aspects of growing old.

 Staying mentally active can help to prevent Alzheimer’s disease and other forms of dementia.

 Fortunately, there are several healthy habits that women can adopt to help keep their minds sharp as they age, including regular exercise, eating a healthy diet, getting good sleep, and staying mentally active.

 Healthy Habits For Women: Staying mentally active:

 One of the most important things you can do is to stay physically active.